 Q: Does Targetprocess support both IDP-initiated and SP-initiated SSO flows?

 Q: I am getting “[User.Is Active]: There are no more licenses available.
 If you need more users, either make some current users inactive or purchase more licenses at Settings -> License..” error when trying to login to Targetprocess.

 A: Your Targetprocess account has JIT provisioning enabled and the system is trying to create an account for you, but there are no remaining licenses available.
 Please contact your Targetprocess administrator to purchase a Targetprocess license for you.

 SAML SSO has two high-level concepts used to identify the systems in a SAML SSO scenario:

-- Service Provider (SP): The application the user needs to access, in this case the Targetprocess service.
+- Service Provider (SP): The application the user needs to access in this case, the Targetprocess service.

-- Identity Provider (IdP): The sign on system that will authenticate the user via username and password, or another verification method.
+- Identity Provider (IdP): The sign-on system that will authenticate the user via username and password, or another verification method.

 All SAML SSO scenarios share common terminology to describe requests and responses between the SP and IdP:

-- Authentication Request (AuthnRequest): A request from the SP to the IdP, made on behalf of the user after they initiate sign on.
-MindTouch initiates sign on when a user clicks the sign on link, or attempts to visit a protected resource such as a page or file attachment.
+- Authentication Request (AuthnRequest): A request from the SP to the IdP, made on behalf of the user after they initiate sign-on.
+MindTouch initiates sign-on when a user clicks the sign-on link or attempts to visit a protected resource such as a page or file attachment.

-- Assertion: An XML document, either part of an IdP's response to an authentication request or an IdP's unsolicited request to sign a user into a SP, that contains the metadata required to sign on or create a user on the SP.
+- Assertion: An XML document, either part of an IdP's response to an authentication request or an IdP's unsolicited request to sign a user into an SP, that contains the metadata required to sign on or create a user on the SP.